Lakers–Clippers rivalry: Crypto.com Arena

-The Lakers' locker room is larger than the Clippers’.
+The Lakers' locker room was larger than the Clippers’.
 The arena's seats were originally colored purple, the primary color of the Lakers, as well as the primary colors at the time of construction for the Los Angeles Kings, the National Hockey League (NHL) team that also shares Staples.
 However, the seats were replaced with black ones in 2005.
-The Clippers are the only one of the four Staples tenants without any banners hanging to commemorate championships or retired numbers (the team electing to place the banners for their two division titles in their practice facility instead of the Crypto.com Arena).
+The Clippers were the only one of the four tenants in the arena without any banners hanging to commemorate championships or retired numbers (the team electing to place the banners for their two division titles in their practice facility instead of the Crypto.com Arena).

-Starting in the 2013–14 season, during their home games, the Clippers cover the Lakers' banners, which was the Clippers' new coach Doc Rivers' idea.
+Starting in the 2013–14 season, during their home games, the Clippers covered the Lakers' banners, which was the Clippers' then-new coach Doc Rivers' idea.
 Prior to that season, Lakers banners were previously visible in the rafters even during Clippers games.
 Lakers games feature dramatic lighting made possible by additional lights purchased by the Lakers.
 Through the 2013–14 season, the same experience was not provided during Clippers games; however, new LED lights were installed for the Clippers and Kings prior to their 2014–15 seasons that produced a similar effect to the Lakers' lighting.

 Hollywood celebrities are often present at Lakers games, most notably Jack Nicholson, while the most recognizable Clipper fan at times is superfan Clipper Darrell.
 "We do at times feel like the stepchild", said player DeAndre Jordan.
 "But at the same time, those guys have been highly successful.
 They have banners in their arena."
 Citing the energy of Clippers fans, Bryant called away games against the Clippers at Crypto.com Arena his second favorite venue behind Madison Square Garden, the home of the New York Knicks.

 During exhibition games in December 2012 between the two teams, courtside seats with the Lakers as the designated home team were sold at $2,750, while the same seats at the Clippers home game days later went for $1,100.
 Before the arrival of Griffin and Paul, both among the top players in the NBA, the Clippers would market their opponents' star players to improve ticket sales.
 As attractive as the Clippers were becoming, it was hard to overcome Los Angeles' affection for the Lakers that had spanned over 50 years.
-For the 2015–16 season, the Clippers will be charging more than the Lakers for their top courtside seats.
-The Clippers' top tickets will cost $2,840 each—which include food, parking, and admission to an exclusive Clippers hospitality room—while the Lakers' remained at $2,750 without food or parking.
+For the 2015–16 season, the Clippers charged more than the Lakers for their top courtside seats.
+The Clippers' top tickets costed $2,840 each—which include food, parking, and admission to an exclusive Clippers hospitality room—while the Lakers' remained at $2,750 without food or parking.